Alex Palmieri

-Alessandro "Alex" Palmieri (born 12 January 1991) is an Italian singer-songwriter and gay pornographic film actor.
+Alessandro "Alex" Palmieri (born 12 January 1991) is an Italian singer-songwriter, gay pornographic film actor and Grabby Award winner.

 He reached media popularity as a result of his internet presence and television appearances.
-During his music career he released 1 Ep, 3 albums and 20 singles.
-Since 2021 Palmieri has been a content creator on Onlyfans and he took part in several pornographic films produced by Falcon Entertainment and Raging Stallion Studios.
+During his music career, he released 1 Ep, 3 albums and 20 singles.
+Since 2021 Palmieri has been a content creator on Onlyfans and he took part in several pornographic films produced by Falcon Entertainment, Raging Stallion Studios and Men.com.
+In 2026 he won a Grabby Award for Scene of the Year.

 Biography

-Palmieri has studied dance since he was six and he appeared for the first time in TV in 2010 during Pomeriggio Cinque, a TV show with Barbara D'Urso on Canale 5.
-In 2011 his first single Move was released.
+Palmieri has studied dance since he was six, and he appeared for the first time on TV in 2010 during Pomeriggio Cinque, a TV show with Barbara D'Urso on Canale 5.
+In 2011, his first single Move was released.
 He reached fame and media renown thanks to his performances in several discos, TV appearances (including an interview on La3) TV and online activities.
 In 2011 he took part in the second edition of the Social King reality show on Rai 2, classifying himself among the four final contenders.
-During the running period of this TV show the single Popstar was released thanks to the cooperation with the Swedish DJ Tim Bergholm.
+During the running period of this TV show, the single Popstar was released thanks to the cooperation with the Swedish DJ Tim Bergholm.
 Later, during the promotional tour, he also presented the song on Match Music TV.

 After having released other singles and after several performances in Italian discos, Palmieri released the single Monster Boy at the end of 2012, produced by Ukrainian Jandy Andrey Prudnikov and in 2013 he performed at gay pride in Milan.
 This song was also broadcast on the Italian TV network Sky Sport during the program Calcio Mercato presented by Alessandro Bonan.
 In autumn of that year he signed his first record deal with Believe Digital and he published the album Back Alive, co-produced by Bergholm and Prudnikov and anticipated by the first single Wasted.
-Later Palmieri performed on tour around Italy in clubs and as a guest at events related to gay prides.
+Later, Palmieri performed on tour around Italy in clubs and as a guest at events related to gay prides.
 Moreover, he published other singles from the album, always followed by music videos.

 In November 2014 he published the first single from his new album, Maniac.
 This was the video that opened the singer's official Vevo channel and in 2015 he performed during the Verona Pride supporting Ivana Spagna and Power Francers.
 In November 2015 the album Uncensored was released, it was produced by Believe Digital.
 The single Nicholas' Got a Secret came out before the album and was produced by Palmieri and Prudnikov with the participation of Luca Sala.
 The tour that followed was the first one with dates around Europe, for instance during Regenbogenparade in Vienna, at CSD München, at Warsaw Pride and at Copenhagen Pride.
 Simultaneously to the European tour, two singles were extracted from the album: Single and Save Me.